domitechnshimba/mlh-localhost-github/README.md

 Embedded JavaScript templates

-## Try the application locally, if you want!
+## Try the application locally, if you want

 ### Google Maps API Key